zuixjs/zuix-web-book/source/content/about.md

 <img src="images/banners/about.jpg" alt="cover" class="mdl-shadow--8dp" style="max-width:100%">
 <div class="vertical-spacer-16"></div>

-A ready to use webapp template powered by [zUIx](https://genielabs.github.io/zuix).
+A ready to use web app template powered by [zUIx](https://genielabs.github.io/zuix).
 Site structure and content management are based on a simple configuration file.